Mangokazi/Python-Week-1/README.md

 Are achievements and contributions in data-driven projects recognized and rewarded?
 Do employees feel valued for their data-related skills and efforts?
 ## Assessing Data Governance Readiness
--Assessing data governance readiness involves evaluating an organization's readiness to implement and sustain an effective data governance program.<br>
+- Assessing data governance readiness involves evaluating an organization's readiness to implement and sustain an effective data governance program.<br>

 The following basic checklist of items will help you determine the data governance readiness of your organization:<br>